-The right to adoption leave is available to men and women (whether married or single) who adopt a child through an approved adoption agency.
+The right to adoption leave is available to all (whether married or single) who adopt a child through an approved adoption agency.
 Where a couple jointly adopts a child, only one of them (known as the primary adopter) will be entitled to take adoption leave (the couple can choose which).
-The other adoptive parent (known as the secondary adopter) will normally be entitled to take Statutory Paternity Leave, provided that he or she meets the relevant statutory criteria.
+The other adoptive parent (known as the secondary adopter) will normally be entitled to take Statutory Paternity Leave, provided that they meet the relevant statutory criteria.